b00lduck/raspberry_soundboard/README.md

 # raspberry_soundboard
-Buzzer soundboard for raspberry pi written in golang
+Buzzer soundboard for raspberry pi written in golang and react.js